maciej-gol/tenant-schemas-celery/README.md

 For some use cases, this can introduce significant performance hit.

 In such scenarios, you can pass `tenant_cache_seconds` argument to the `@app.task()` decorator.
 This will cause the tenant objects to be cached for given period of time. `0` turns this off.
-You can also enable cache globally by setting `CELERY_TASK_TENANT_CACHE_SECONDS`.

 ```python
 @app.task(tenant_cache_seconds=30)